 Click below to view full PDF article

-Audited financial results for the year ended 30 June 2019
+Reviewed interim financial results for the six months ended 31 December 2019

 (Registration number 1979/003231/06)

 Sasol Ordinary Share codes: JSE: SOL NYSE: SSL